What's the most popular cat breed? This is a frequently asked question.

 In a report published in Fanc-e-Mews in January of 2005, Joan Miller, the CFA Legislative Liaison, says that studies showed that only 3 to 6 percent of "all the household pet cats in the United States are pedigreed."

-I've seen other data that would support those numbers.
+I've seen other data that would support those numbers, with the highest estimates being 10 percent.

 That article shows some interesting 2003 CFA figures.
 Only 81 Korat kittens and 289 Turkish Angora kittens were reported.
 In addition, although it was the fifth most popular breed in the CFA, only 2,839 Abyssinian cats were recorded in 2003.